 4. Apoptosis or cell death

 In some individuals, this mechanism fails.
-The cellular protein P53 is a tumor suppressor.
-When it is mutated, it increases the risk of inheriting Li-Fraumeni syndrome , a rare disease in which patients develop multiple tumors.
+For example, The cellular protein P53 is a tumor suppressor.
+When it is mutated, it increases the risk of inheriting Li-Fraumeni syndrome , a rare disease in which patients develop multiple cancers starting from childhood.

 5. Factors in the tissue’s microenvironment